balderdashy/sails-adapter-boilerplate/README.md

 A [Waterline](https://github.com/balderdashy/waterline) adapter for SQLite3.
 May be used in a [Sails](https://github.com/balderdashy/sails) app or anything using Waterline for the ORM.

+## Disclaimer
+SQLite3 adapter is in a very early development stage and not ready for primetime.

 ## Getting started
 It's usually pretty easy to add your own adapters for integrating with proprietary systems or existing open APIs.
 For most things, it's as easy as `require('some-module')` and mapping the appropriate methods to match waterline semantics.
 To get started: